tech-sam/TicTacToe/README.md

   * Install dependencies with `mix deps.get`
   * Start Phoenix endpoint with `mix phx.server`
   * The game processor should be accessible now in `localhost:4000`.
-  * Currently test cases are broken due to ecto dependecies 😑. `mix test` and  `mix acceptance` commands will not work

 #### To start the application using Docker: